CodeFarmer/myom/README.md

 # myom

-A Quil sketch designed to ... well, that part is up to you.
+Clojure implementation of Tariq Rashid's 'Make Your own Mandelbrot' as a Quil sketch

 ## Usage